chiahan/LeetCode-65/README.md

 git clone https://github.com/chiahan/leetcode65
 ```

-## Compile
+## Compilation
 ```
 javac Solution65.java
 ```
-(Java version: 1.4 and above)
+(Java version: 1.4 or above)

 ## Execution
-This program will determine whether the input string is a valid number, and compare with the result with your expectation.
+This program will determine whether the input string is a valid number, and compare it with your expectation.
 ```
 java -ea Solution65
 ```